-Ultimately, though, this article has not linked bunkerization and remoteness to the empowerment of communities and citizens in Africa but to longstanding processes of militarized governance and statebuilding by national elites and their colonial predecessors.
-Many of the contemporary governments being referred to in this regard are building their states around rent-seeking, particularism, exclusion and oppression, delivering macroeconomic growth, in many cases, but distributing the dividends quite unequally (Jones, Soares de Oliveira, and Verhoeven 2013).
-International actors working in these countries and regions must therefore increasingly face up to the fact that their interventions form part of a broader enterprise-the creation of illiberal and ultimately deeply unstable authoritarian states.
+Ultimately, though, this article has not linked bunkerization and remoteness to the empowerment of communities and citizens in Africa but to longstanding processes of militarized governance and state-building by national elites and their colonial predecessors.
+Many of the contemporary governments being referred to in this regard are building their states around rent-seeking, particularism, exclusion and oppression, delivering macro-economic growth, in many cases, but distributing the dividends quite unequally (Jones et al 2013).
+International actors working in these countries and regions must therefore increasingly face up to the fact that their interventions form part of a broader enterprise - the creation of illiberal and ultimately deeply unstable authoritarian states.